Corpus Linguistics & Philosophy in Zurich (CoLiPhi)

 Reuter, K., Baumgartner, L. (forthcoming).
 Corpus analysis: A case study on the use of 'conspiracy theory'. in Kornmesser, Bauer, Reuter et al. (Eds.)
 Experimental Philosophy for Beginners.
 Read here.

-Napolitano, G., Reuter, K. (forthcoming).
+Napolitano, G., Reuter, K. (2023).
 What is a conspiracy theory?
 Erkenntnis.
 Read here.

-Willemsen, P., Baumgartner, L., Frohofer, S., Reuter, K. (forthcoming).
+Willemsen, P., Baumgartner, L., Frohofer, S., Reuter, K. (2023).
 Examining evaluativity in legal discourse.
 A comparative corpus-linguistic study of thick concepts. in Magen, S., Prochownik, K. (eds) Advances in Experimental Philosophy of Law.
 Read here.

 Sytsma, J., Bluhm, R., Willemsen, P., Reuter, K. (2019).
 Causal Attributions and Corpus Analysis, in E. Fischer and M. Curtis (Eds.), Methodological Advances in Experimental Philosophy, Bloomsbury.
 Read here.